AlexFeed/react-social-network-rebirth/README.md

 - Change profile photo
 - Change profile status
 - Page with all users and paginator
-- Follow/Unfollow on find user page
+- Follow/Unfollow on user page and redirect to their profiles
 - Local chat and local posts without requests to server

 ## Technologies